Kamaishi Recovery Memorial Stadium

 It’s also possible to get to Unosumai Station from the other direction by travelling southwards along the Sanriku Line from the north, but this is slower e.g. from Morioka it’s 2 hours to Miyako where you’d change to the Sanriku Line, then another hour to Unosumai from there.
 Actually staying in Miyako could be a decent option though.

 Hotels in Kamaishi (and nearby)

-Options are limited in Kamaishi itself; see here to search and book a few of them on Agoda.
+Options are limited in Kamaishi itself; you can search & book a few of them here.
 Additionally there’s a couple more which aren’t listed with the OTAs: Hotel Marue (English website here), and Kamaishi Station Hotel (Japanese-only website here).
 Both of these are near Kamaishi Station, and both only accept reservations over the phone at present – and verbal communication may be difficult.
 Hotel Marue has on online booking page under construction (this one), so once that’s up & running you should be able to have a go at booking online.

 Another small coastal town to the north, an hour away on the Sanriku Line.
 Again, options are limited, search & book here

 The closest sizeable city, 2 hours away but with many more hotels and known for its hot springs.
 Search & book here